APIs, concepts, guides, and more

 // *NOTICE* The following constants must be configured before attempting to run with hardware.

-const int NUM_AXES = 1; // The number of axes to configure
+const int NUM_AXES = 1; // the number of axes to configure

-const int AXIS_INDEX = 0; // The index of the axis to configure
+const int AXIS_INDEX = 0; // the index of the axis to configure

-// Motion Parameters
+// motion Parameters

-const double POSITION_0 = 0;
+const double POSITION_0 = 0; // specify the start position

-const double POSITION_1 = 0.5;
+const double POSITION_1 = 0.5; // specify the position to move to

-const double VELOCITY = 1;
+const double VELOCITY = 1; // specify your velocity - units: UserUnits/Sec

-const double ACCELERATION = 10;
+const double ACCELERATION = 10; // specify your acceleration - units: UserUnits/Sec^2

-const double DECELERATION = 10;
+const double DECELERATION = 10; // specify your deceleration - units: UserUnits/Sec^2

-const double JERK_PERCENT = 50;
+const double JERK_PERCENT = 50; // specify your jerk percent (0.0 to 100.0)

-const double FINAL_VELOCITY = 0.5;
+const double FINAL_VELOCITY = 0.5; // specify your final velocity - units: UserUnits/Sec

 std::cout << "SCurve Motion:" << std::endl;